-49 Victorian Government, "Pride in our future: Victoria's LGBTIQ+ strategy 2022-32" (2022).
+&lt;sup>49 Victorian Government, "Pride in our future: Victoria's LGBTIQ+ strategy 2022-32" (2022).
 6 - 7

-Table 1: State and Territory lived experience advisory infrastructure
+Table 4: State and Territory lived experience advisory infrastructure

 Jurisdiction Name Structure Responsibilities ACT LGBTIQ+ Ministerial Advisory Council Reports directly to the Chief Minister.
 Currently has 14 members, selected for their expertise and experience in LGBTIQ+ rights and care.
 Appointments up to 3 years, with no members able to serve more than two terms.
-Multiple policy portfolios with a strong focus on non- discrimination, aged care, education, and health delivery.
+Multiple policy portfolios with a strong focus on non-discrimination, aged care, education, and health delivery.
 Provides advice on issues referred by the Chief Minister, the Office of LGBTIQ+ Affairs or raised by the community.
 Undertakes consultation with the LGBTIQ+ community and relevant organisations.
 The Council additionally has an open submission email welcoming input from the community.
 Queensland LGBTIQ+ Roundtable Administered by the Department of Communities, Housing and Digital Economy.
 Currently comprised of 15 members, including: individuals and network/organisational representatives representatives from various government departments.
 Appointments are for 2 year-terms.
 Aims to provide an "engagement mechanism for the LGBTIQ+ community to highlight opportunities to strengthen community outcomes".
 Members provide feedback through quarterly meetings and through out-of-session channels (e.g., providing feedback on strategies).
 South Australia LGBTIQA+ Minister's Advisory Council Provides advice to the Minister for Human Services.
-Broad remit to provide advice on issues affecting LGBTIQA+ people.
+Currently comprised of 13 members Broad remit to provide advice on issues affecting LGBTIQA+ people.
+Members provide feedback in quarterly meetings

-Jurisdiction Name Structure Responsibilities Currently comprised of 13 members Members provide feedback in quarterly meetings Victoria LG BTIQ+ Taskforce Convened by the Minister for Equality and works closely with the Commissioner for LGBTIQ+ communities.
+Jurisdiction Name Structure Responsibilities Victoria LGBTIQ+ Taskforce Convened by the Minister for Equality and works closely with the Commissioner for LGBTIQ+ communities.
 Comprised of 9 community members, with Deputy secretaries from relevant departments acting as "ex-officio" members.
 Appointments are for 2 year-terms.
 Supported by two dedicated working groups, which comprise additional members and SMEs: The Health and Wellbeing Working Group, which covers mental health policy among other health areas.
 The Justice Working Group.
 Aims to ensure that government equality initiatives are "underpinned by genuine community consultation".
-Sits across multiple policy portfolios, with targeted advice provided through Working Groups and Expended visory Panels.
+Sits across multiple policy portfolios, with targeted advice provided through Working Groups and Expert Advisory Panels.